 Recently, a colleague asked me, “What is Agile Government?”
 I didn’t have a concise answer ready.
-The Box below contains the National Academy of Public Administration’s current definition of Agile Government.
+The quote below contains the National Academy of Public Administration’s current definition of Agile Government.
 In fact, the precise definition of what constitutes Agile Government is currently evolving in many venues around the globe.

 "Agile government is mission centric, customer focused, communication and collaboration enabled, and continually demonstrates success to customers and the public.
 Agile government involves small teams and customer participation, empowered by leaders to take rapid action to deliver timely, transparent results.”

 From “Can Government Be Agile?”
 October 2019